mrtaikandi/MapTo/README.md

 A convention based object to object mapper using [Roslyn source generator](https://github.com/dotnet/roslyn/blob/master/docs/features/source-generators.md).

-MapTo is a library to programmatically generate the necessary code to map one object to another during compile-time, eliminating the need to use reflection to map objects and make it much faster in runtime.
+MapTo is a library that programmatically generates the necessary code to map one object to another during compile-time.
+It eliminates the need to use reflection to map objects and makes it much faster in runtime.
 It provides compile-time safety checks and ease of use by leveraging extension methods.

 ## Installation